maxberghammer/Gravity/README.md

 # Gravity

-Simple gravity-simulation in c# using WPF
+Simple n-body gravity simulation in c# using WPF